 Recently, insurance advisor Trevor Elliott shared a striking example on LinkedIn.
 A photo compared lumber from 1918 with lumber from 2018.
-The 1918 wood had more than 60 growth rings, making it denser, stronger, more resistant to insects, and slower to burn.
+The 1918 wood had more than 60 growth rings, making it denser, stronger, more insect-resistant, and slower to burn.
 That type of old-growth lumber is no longer available at scale today.
 Replacing it requires premium-grade materials or specialized craftsmanship, both of which are more expensive.

 The example of old-growth lumber illustrates how materials in older properties can be stronger, rarer, and more expensive to replace today.
 But that’s just one piece of the puzzle.
 Several other factors also make older buildings more costly to insure and rebuild — and insurers take them all into account: